What Is Full Coverage Car Insurance? Definition, Cost & Coverage

 What is the difference between full coverage and liability-only insurance?

 Liability-only insurance covers damage and injuries you cause to others in an at-fault accident.
 Full coverage adds collision (damage to your own vehicle in a crash) and comprehensive (theft, weather, and other non-collision damage) to that base.
-Full coverage typically costs 60–80% more per year than liability-only.
+Full coverage typically costs two to three times more per year than liability-only insurance, though exact differences vary widely by state and driver profile.

 Does full coverage pay for a rental car while mine is being repaired?

 Not automatically.
 Rental reimbursement is usually an optional add-on to a full coverage policy.
 If you didn't purchase this endorsement, you'll pay out of pocket for a rental.
-Check your policy or call your insurer to confirm.
-You can also review our guide on rental car insurance to understand how your existing coverage may extend.
+Check your policy or call your insurer to confirm what's included.
+Also note that full coverage does not cover lost wages or other indirect costs from an accident — those require separate coverages like PIP or MedPay.
+Read our rental car insurance guide for more details on how your personal policy extends to rentals.

 At what point should I drop full coverage on my car?

 A good benchmark is when your vehicle's actual cash value drops below $4,000–$5,000, or when your annual collision and comprehensive premiums exceed 10% of the car's market value.
-You should also feel confident that you have enough savings to replace or repair the vehicle without insurance assistance if you drop these coverages.
+Experts also recommend reevaluating at the 10-year ownership mark.
+You should also feel confident that you have enough savings to replace or repair the vehicle without insurance assistance.
+Our guide on car insurance for older vehicles walks through this decision step by step.

 Can I get cheap full coverage car insurance?

 Yes — rates vary widely by insurer, state, driving history, and credit score.
-Shopping around and comparing quotes from multiple carriers is the single most effective way to reduce your premium.
-Raising your deductible, bundling policies, and taking advantage of available discounts can also bring costs down significantly.
-See our guide on finding cheap car insurance for actionable tips.
+In 2026, Travelers and USAA are among the cheapest nationally, with Travelers averaging $97–$139/month for standard profiles.
+Shopping around and comparing quotes from multiple carriers is the single most effective strategy.
+Raising your deductible, improving your credit score, bundling policies, and enrolling in telematics programs can also bring costs down significantly.
+See our car insurance shopping guide to make sure you're comparing policies on an apples-to-apples basis.

 Compare Car Insurance Rates in Ohio